 master’s degree program from Miami University

-The AIP is a web-based
+The AIP is an online

 with face-to-face experiential and field study